TheArturthur/CoppermindScraper/Cosmere/Heightening.md

 ## Eighth Heightening
 The Eighth Heightening grants Command Breaking, the ability to instinctively override Commands in other Invested objects, including [[Lifeless\|Lifeless]].
 This requires concentration and leaves the Awakener exhausted.
 Since some of [[Lightsong\|Lightsong's]] priests can break commands, it is obvious that the eighth heightening is not required in the process, but most likely grants a significant increase in the ability.
-Note: The only known people ever to reach the Eighth Heightening and above are the Hallandren God Kings, Vasher, and Shashara.
+Note: The only known people ever to reach the Eighth Heightening and above are the Hallandren God Kings, Vasher, and Shashara, although [[Xisis\|Xisis]] is known to have the tenth heightening.

 ## Ninth Heightening
 The Ninth Heightening grants Greater Awakening, the ability to Awaken stone and steel, which create type IV BioChromatic Entities like [[Nightblood\|Nightblood]], though doing so requires large Investitures of Breath and specialized Commands.
 This ability has not been widely studied.